The goal of this module is to support the integration of reinforcement

 applications provided by this module.
 This includes IDs to identify specific

-, functionality to send and to handle ChannelInterface
+RlApplication, functionality to send and to handle ChannelInterfaces.

 In this way a generalized interface for all possible RL applications is